salmanalibanani/salmanalibanani.com/content/post/setting-key-vault-access-policy-from-azure-pipelines.md

 ![Problem](/img/setting-key-vault-access-policy-from-azure-pipelines/Step1C.jpg)

-Another way to find this object id is by using some PowerShell script via Cloud Shell, and use the application id that we found in step 1.
+Another way to find this object id is by using a PowerShell script via Cloud Shell, and use the applicationId that we found in step 1.
 Open Cloud Shell in your Azure portal, and type the following:

 ```code
 Connect-AzureAD